What is Sodium Phosphate?

 It is prepared by neutralization of phosphoric acid under controlled conditions with sodium hydroxide or sodium carbonate.
 Sodium phosphate cradles are the most widely recognized, yet there is broad utilization of potassium phosphate buffer and blends of sodium and potassium.
 Many compounds of pharmaceutical interest are formulated in sodium phosphate buffers.

 Other names – Trisodium phosphate, Sodium orthophosphate, Tribasic sodium phosphate

 Sodium Phosphate Structure – Na3PO4

 Chemical Properties of Sodium Phosphate – Na3PO4

-- Sodium phosphate reacts with hydrochloric acid forms phosphoric acid and sodium chloride.
+- Sodium phosphate reacts with hydrochloric acid to form phosphoric acid and sodium chloride.
 The chemical reaction is given below.

 Na3PO4 + 3HCl → H3PO4 + 3NaCl

-- Sodium phosphate reacts with calcium chloride results in the formation of calcium phosphate and sodium chloride.
+- Sodium phosphate reacts with calcium chloride resulting in the formation of calcium phosphate and sodium chloride.
 The chemical reaction is given below.

 2Na3PO4 + 3CaCl2 → 6NaCl + Ca3(PO4)2